jtoppins/dct/doc/04-api/assets/template.md

 A template represents a non-unique DCT game object.
 These objects can be copied to represent unique game objects within the DCT/DCS game world.
-The primary usage for Template objects is to validate user/mission-creator provided game data in a consisitent and common way.
-This removes the responsability of Asset objects from having to perform this validation each time.
+The primary usage for Template objects is to validate user/mission-creator provided game data in a consistent and common way.
+This removes the responsibility of Asset objects from having to perform this validation each time.

 ## Storage